SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/09-parallelising-pi.md

 > for i in range(len(my_data)):
 >   my_data[i] = 42*my_data[randint(0,len(my_data))]
 > ~~~~~~
+> > ## Solution
+> > This code is not data independent, we need to know other values.
+As the access is random we don't even know which values in advance.
+> {: .solution}
 {: .challenge}

 Lola now wonders how to proceed.
 There are multiple options at her disposal.
 But given her limited time budget, she thinks that trying them all out is tedious.
 She discusses this with her office mate over lunch.
 Her colleaque mentions that this type of consideration was first discussed by Gene Amdahl in 1967 and goes by the name of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
 This law provides a simple of mean of calculating how fast a program can get when parallelized for a fixed problem size.
 By profiling her code, Lola has all the ingredients to make this calculation.